CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Introduction

-In this work, our approach \emph{CommonScenes} exploits global and local scene-object relationships and demonstrates that a fully generative approach can effectively encapsulate and generate plausible 3D scenes without prior shape knowledge.
-Given a scene graph, we first enhance it with pre-trained visual-language model features, \eg, CLIP~\cite{radford2021clip} and bounding box embeddings, incorporating coarse local inter-object relationships into the feature of each node.
-Then we leverage a triplet-GCN~\cite{Luo_2020_CVPR} based relation network to propagate information among objects, learning global cues and fine local inter-object relationships.
-Each node feature, enriched with local-to-global context, is sequentially fed into the latent diffusion model~\cite{ldm22} for shape generation. \cref{fig:teaser} (c) illustrates that our method effectively leverages relationship encoding to generate commonsense scenes, \ie, arranged in a plausible and realistic manner, exhibiting scene-level consistency while preserving object shape diversity.
-Furthermore, to facilitate the benchmarking of CSS, we curate a novel indoor scene graph dataset, \emph{\data{}} upon 3D-FRONT synthetic dataset, since no existing indoor scene graph datasets provide high-quality meshes. \data{} comprises around 45K 3D samples with annotated semantic and instance segmentation labels and a corresponding scene graph describing each scene.
+This paper investigates scene graph-based CSS for generating coherent 3D scenes characterized by layouts and object shapes consistent with the input scene graph.
+To achieve this goal, recent methods propose two lines of solutions.
+The first line of works optimizes scene layouts~\cite{Luo_2020_CVPR} and retrieves objects~\cite{di2023u} from a given database (see Figure~\ref{fig:teaser} (a)).
+Such retrieval-based approaches are inherently sub-optimal~\cite{uy2021joint} in generation quality due to performance limitations through the size of the database.
+The second solution, \eg, Graph-to-3D~\cite{dhamo2020}, regresses both the layout and shape of the objects for synthesis.
+However, the shape generation relies on pre-trained shape codes from category-wise auto-decoders, \eg, DeepSDF~\cite{park2019deepsdf}.
+This semi-generative design (Figure~\ref{fig:teaser} (b)) results in reduced shape diversity in the generated outputs.
+To enhance generation diversity without relying on vast databases, one possible solution is to concurrently predict scene layouts and generate object shapes with text-driven 3D diffusion models\cite{cheng2023sdfusion,li2023diffusionsdf}, where the textual information is obtained from input scene graphs.
+Yet, in our experiments, we observe that such an intuitive algorithm works poorly since it does not exploit global and local relationship cues among objects encompassed by the graph.
+In this work, our approach \emph{CommonScenes} exploits global and local scene-object relationships and demonstrates that a fully generative approach can effectively encapsulate and generate plausible 3D scenes without prior databases.
+Given a scene graph, during training, we first enhance it with pre-trained visual-language model features, \eg, CLIP~\cite{radford2021clip}, and bounding box embeddings, incorporating coarse local inter-object relationships into the feature of each node.
+Then, we leverage a triplet-GCN~\cite{Luo_2020_CVPR} based framework to propagate information among objects, learning layouts through global cues and fine local inter-object relationships, which condition the diffusion process~\cite{ldm22} to model the shape distribution as well.
+During inference, each node in the scene graph is enriched with the learned local-to-global context and sequentially fed into the latent diffusion model for each shape generation.
+Figure~\ref{fig:teaser} (c) illustrates that our method effectively leverages relationship encoding to generate commonsense scenes, \ie, arranged plausibly and realistically, exhibiting scene-level consistency while preserving object shape diversity.
+Furthermore, to facilitate the benchmarking of CSS, we curate a novel indoor scene graph dataset, \emph{\data{}}, upon a synthetic dataset 3D-FRONT~\cite{3dfront}, since no existing indoor scene graph datasets provide high-quality meshes. \data{} comprises around 45K 3D samples with annotated semantic and instance segmentation labels and a corresponding scene graph describing each scene.